Undergraduate Studies

 Understanding Child Justice

 This module is a critical introduction to the study-field of child justice with an exposition and analysis of victim-offender sequences and criminogenic risk factors.
-Child justice is studied within particular socio-economic, cultural, political and legal contexts scrutinising within a human rights framework.
+Child justice is studied within socio-economic, cultural, political and legal contexts scrutinising within a human rights framework.
 Within a South African framework, the module also provides comparative and specialised knowledge regarding sentencing practices, child justice indicators, structural interdicts to ensure state delivery as well as minimum standards of child justice and reform.

 CRIM 3734

-Criminal Behaviour – Biopsychosocial Perspectives
+Criminal Behavior – Biopsychosocial Perspectives

 This module contains fundamental knowledge, theories, principles and practices of Criminology.
 The offender is analysed as influenced by multiple systems.
 The analysis refers to the bio-and psychosocial aetiology of criminal behaviour, classification systems, intervention measures and crime reduction.
 Attention is paid to life-span development, behavioural disorders, learning and situational risk factors.
 The relationship between crime and mental disorders are explored, focusing on mentally disordered defendants, criminal responsibility and risk assessments.
 The course concludes with psychosocial analysis of specific patterns/ types of criminal behaviour.